smiffytech/envmon/README.md

 ### POST ###

 Data is sent to the API for handling by POSTing a JSON document.
-All requests are authenticated using basic authentication.

 The database document for a day is divided into five-minute timeslots, which are numbered 0 through 287, with timeslot 0 being the period from 00:00:00 local time through 00:04:59.
 The message format is defined thus: